-Google Maps apps for Android and iOS gain real-time incident reports from WazeAlex Wagner - Deputy Managing Editor, News Desk
+Google Maps apps for Android and iOS gain real-time incident reports from WazeAlex Wagner - Editorial Director of News and Content

 It's now been a little over two months since Google officially acquired community-based mapping service Waze, and now that that awkward "getting to know you" phase is over, it looks like the two companies are ready to begin integrating their products.